KonVas/lick-the-toad/README.md

 The system provides a user interface through which one is able to interact with other connected users, and generate data using their location or manually.

-At the moment the system uses a model to train a neural network and provide prediction output which is used as raw material for real time sound synthesis algorithms implemented in SuperCollider.
+At the moment the system uses a model to train a neural network and provide prediction output using regression which is used as raw material for real time sound synthesis algorithms implemented in SuperCollider.
-Specifically, the interface will offer a mouse object which can be dragged by the user, but my intention is to use location sensors (this viability can be discussed with the event organizers furtherly).

 While this provides a minimal approach of user interaction, no complications attached, it also provides a medium to collaborate with other logged users locally and/or remotely.